 Cold brewing makes for the best iced tea!
 It’s super easy and delicious.

-Cover pitcher and put in refrigerator for at least 12 hours.
+STEP 2: Cover pitcher and put in refrigerator for at least 12 hours.

 Hibiscus Tea Tips

 - Use loose hibiscus tea instead of tea bags since it’s better quality.